Randy Hope: Provincial politics

 Hope was elected to the Ontario legislature in the 1990 provincial election.
 He defeated Maurice Bossy, the Liberal Party incumbent, by almost 4,000 votes in Chatham—Kent.
 The NDP won a majority government and Hope served as a parliamentary assistant to the Minister of Community and Social Services from 1990 to 1995.
 In March 1995, he announced a government grant of $2.9 million in Kent County.
 Hope also supported the domestic production of ethanol during his time in government.

 In the 1995 provincial election Hope was defeated finishing third behind winner Progressive Conservative Jack Carroll.

 Municipal politics

 In 2006, Hope was elected mayor of the Municipality of Chatham-Kent, Ontario.
 He was re-elected in 2010.
 He was defeated in the 2018 municipal election, finishing a distant third behind one-term Ward 6 (Chatham) councillor, Darrin Canniff and newcomer Alysson Storey.
 He garnered 14% of the vote.

+In July, 2026, Hope has filed to be elected again as mayor of Chatham-Kent as a part of the 2026 Municipal Election.
+Hope will compete against other candidates such as current mayor Darrin Canniff and Michael Bondy.